 Fujifilm X100F has a 24.0MP APS-C (23.6 x 15.6 mm ) sized CMOS X-TRANS III sensor and features X-Processor Pro processor.
 On the other hand, Panasonic G85 has a 16.0MP Four Thirds (17.3 x 13 mm ) sized CMOS sensor .
 Fujifilm X100F's sensor provides 8MP more than Panasonic G85's sensor, which gives a significant advantage in real life.
 You can print your images larger or crop more freely.

 On the other hand, please keep in mind that Max sensor resolution is not the only determinant of resolving power.
 Factors such as the optical elements, low pass filter, pixel size and sensor technology also affects the final resolution of the captured image.

-Another difference between these two cameras is that Fujifilm X100F's sensor lacks anti-alias (Low-Pass) filter.
+Another similarity between these two cameras is that both Panasonic G85 and Fujifilm X100F sensors lack anti-alias (Low-Pass) filters.
 Removing anti-alias filter increases the sharpness and level of detail but at the same time, it increases the chance of moire occurring in certain scenes.

 Below you can see the X100F and G85 sensor size comparison.

 As seen above, Fujifilm X100F has a 1.6x Larger sensor area than Panasonic G85.
 Larger sensors give photographer more control on the depth of field and blurry background compared to smaller sensor when shot in same focal length and aperture.